 If you have a large infestation of mice, here’s the ultimate bucket mousetrap, the most effective homemade mouse trap.

-The best part is, this bucket mouse trap can be used to exterminate mice as a water mouse trap, or as a live trap if you’d prefer to relocate the mice to another location.
+This bucket mouse trap can be used to exterminate mice as a water mouse trap, or as a live trap if you’d prefer to relocate the mice to another, less destructive location.

 We first began using this trap in our barn near the grain storage bins when we started noticing families of mice moving in.
 We caught 18 mice on the first day.

 While we could opt to use poison, we have numerous hawks, owls, and other predatory birds in our area, and poison isn’t a viable option as it would pass along the chain poisoning the birds.